lethang7794/devops-book/chap-06.md

-# Chapter 6: How to Set Up Networking: VPCs, VPN, and DNS
+# Chapter 6: How to Work with Multiple Teams and Environments

 ## Breaking Up Your Deployments